-"I wish to say that I feel I owe my life to Kodol DyspepsiaCure." writes H. C. Chrestenson of Havfield, Minn.
+"I wish to say that I feel I owe my life to Kodol DyspepsiaCure,' writes H. C. Chrestenson of Hayfield, Minn.
 "For three years I was troubled with dyspepsia so that I could hold nothing on my stomach.
-Many times I would be unable to retain a morsel of food.
+Many times I would be unable to retain a morsel of f.od.
 Finally I was confined to my bed.
+Doctors said I could not live.
+I read one of your advertis ments on Kodol Dyspepsia child in the family has to demand Cure and thought it fit my case more of the others than is just tion which, we are told, requires words heard by Mrs. I. B. Hunt, and commenced its use.
+I began and right.
+The child who has individual answer.
+Advocates of of Lime Ridge, Wis., from her to improve from the first bottle. not the gifts of beauty and men- the great college game claim that doctor after he had vainly tried Now I am cured and recommend It to all."
+Digests your food.
+Cures all stomach troubles.

-Doctors said I could not mind. live.
-I read one of your adverit to all."
-Digests your food, Cures all stomach troubles.
-Most of the insects common to another. house plants dislike tobacco as much as does the cleanly house pay best in the end, right in their wife.
-The best way to use it as own homes. m' insecticide upon window of tobacco stems, place them in home will be a power for good in all, to be the best and most ele sale by W. S. Dickson. an old basin, pour boiling water associated with them in later upon them, and let them stand years.
+house plants dislike tobacco as much as does the cleanly house pay best in the end, right in their wife.
+The best way to use it as own homes an insecticide upon window of tobacco stems, place them in an old basin, pour boiling water associated with them in later upon them, and let them stand years.
 The fruits of the spirit for several hours.
-Then drain are 'love, joy, peace, long suffer off the liquid into a basin or tub ing, gentleness, goodness, faith deep enough for immersing the and meekness. tops of your plants in, and dilute point out the way to live in sweet Then take up the plants one at a Deal justly with the little one. the Children.
+Then drain are love, joy, peace, long-suffer off the liquid into a basin or tub ing, gentleness, goodness, faith deep enough for immersing the and meekness. tops of your plants in, and dilute point out the way to live in sweet Then take up the plants one at a Deal justly with the little one.
+Teach them that a sweet unselfish time, and hold them, tops down, loving spirit is far more to be dethe Children.

-Susan T. Perry, in Christian Work.
+isan T. Perry. in Christian Work.